Frances Parkinson Keyes: Life and career

 Keyes began writing while living at Pine Grove Farm.
 Her first article, "The Pride and Form of Mourning" was published in November 1917 in a New York magazine called The Chronicle.
 It endorsed the idea that women who had lost a loved one in the war should wear a gold star as a symbol of their sacrifice.
 Next came the publication of her sketch of her grandmother Frances Parkinson in The Granite Monthly, a New Hampshire magazine that went on to publish more of Keyes's historical sketches and a few of her stories.
 Greater success was achieved with the publication of her article "Satisfied Reflections of a Semi-Bostonian" in the Atlantic Monthly in December 1918.
 Her first novel, The Old Gray Homestead was published by Houghton Mifflin in 1919.

+While Keyes was writing her poems and articles it became clear to her that her mother, previously very supportive of Frances' efforts, had become fervently against Frances' writing.
+After The Old Homestead was published it became evident that there was opposition to her writing not only from her mother but her husband as well.
+In the New England Quarterly' s article called Restless Lady it is recounted that Keyes told a reporter that her husband thought her fondness for scribbling "as unfriendly and disparaging" her mother’s.
+To avoid his disapproval she used the attic of their farmhouse to write her articles and books, hiding them in her underwear drawer.
+She later said, she was living a life of deception.
+To the reporter it appeared evident that “Nobody believed she could write and nobody wanted her to write.”

+There was another important impetus for Frances to continue writing.
+She was earning money, and she used the money to pay bills.
+Even though her husband Harry became a U.S. Senator, the family was not wealthy.
+When a store in Boston denied them credit when she was trying to buy a new gown she realized she must find a way to pay for her own clothes.
+Payments she received from Atlantic Monthly and Houghton Mifflin enabled her to pay of medical bills, local travel expenses as well as allowing her to buy new clothing to "meet the demands of her position as the wife of a United States senator".
+With her earnings she gained the realization that she had a "destiny of her...own", apart from her life as a wife and mother.

 After moving to Washington, D.C., Keyes wrote a series of articles for Good Housekeeping magazine titled "Letters from a Senator's Wife."
 These were eventually collected into a book by the same name, one of three nonfiction books she wrote about her experiences in Washington.
 (The others were Capital Kaleidoscope and All Flags Flying.
 Her 1941 novel All That Glitters is also about Washington politics.)